tsduck/tsduck/src/doc/building.md

 But note that the Dektec DTAPI is available only for Linux distros on Intel CPU's with the GNU libc.
 Non-Intel systems (for instance ARM-based devices such as Raspberry Pi) cannot use Dektec devices.
-Similarly, Intel-based distros using another libc (for instance Alpine Linux which uses musl libc) cannot use Dektec devices either.
+Similarly, Intel-based distros using a non-standard libc (for instance Alpine Linux which uses musl libc) cannot use Dektec devices either.

 ## macOS {#reqmac}